jeffhandley/jeffhandley.github.io/_posts/2018-09-12-graphql-is-not-odata.md

 When we first adopted GraphQL, it was a bit of an experiment.
 Simon, Howard, and I were all very optimistic about the prospect, and our teams were excited about the technology, but could it work _at Concur_?
 Howard created an "Orchestration Service" team that built the GraphQL server and implemented the schema and resolvers to meet the UI teams' needs.
 They were serving the Web UI teams I work with as well as some of our Mobile teams.
 Overall, the work was relatively small--small enough that a single team could build it all.

 This centralized model enforced the separation of concerns.
 The Orchestration Service team _was not_ the same team building the APIs, and the Orchestration Service team _was not_ the same team building the UI.
 They were a middle layer that integrated the UI with the APIs.
-They policed the GraphQL layer (as best as they could) to ensure it was not coupled to the implementation details of either the APIs and that the underlying APIs were approachable.
+They policed the GraphQL layer (as best as they could) to ensure it was not coupled to the implementation details of either the APIs or UIs and that the underlying APIs were approachable.

 For the first 18 months or so of using GraphQL at Concur, this model worked out.
 We were making good progress both on product delivery and on breaking apart our monolith.
 But as the UI teams grew and took on more projects, we started realizing the Orchestration Service team could not keep up.
 We needed to scale out.

 One of the Web UI teams in my group offered to contribute to the (Elixir) code base of Orchestration Service--we could send pull requests to add new schemas and resolvers.
 That marked the beginning of a decentralized development model.
-A year later, we are now working on our pivot toward a GraphQL platform where UI engineering teams author resolver packages that get published to the runtime.
-Howard called this model "Client Data Services" and the team has been aptly renamed.
+A year later, we are now working on our pivot toward a GraphQL platform where UI engineering teams author Node.js resolver packages that get published to the runtime.
+Howard called it "Client Data Services" and the team has been aptly renamed.

 ## Passionate

 We're feeling great about GraphQL and it has been a huge boost for our UI engineering teams as well as our API teams.
-This experience, coupled with my intimate experience with OData, is why I am so passionate about dispelling the myths about GraphQL's likeness to OData.
+This experience, coupled with my intimate experience with OData, is why I am so passionate about dispelling the myths around GraphQL's likeness to OData.
 GraphQL is not OData.

 ## GraphQL is not OData